serizba/cppflow/README.md

 You can take a look to the [examples](https://github.com/serizba/cppflow/tree/cppflow2/examples) to see a full example on how to load a deep network and feed it with a sample image.

+## Documentation

+Check the docs at [https://serizba.github.io/cppflow/](https://serizba.github.io/cppflow/).

+There you can find quickstart guides and more information about how to install the library and run the examples.

 ## Development

 CppFlow is basically a wrapper over TensorFlow C API.
 The basic class, [tensor](https://github.com/serizba/cppflow/blob/cppflow2/include/cppflow/tensor.h) is a wrapper of a TF eager tensor, and it just constains a pointer to its TF representation.